 We operate a robust recruitment process, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.
-During 2016/17 we have reviewed and updated our recruitment policy and procedure.
+During 2017/18 we have reviewed and updated our recruitment and selection policy and procedure.

 We operate a Tenancy Fraud Policy to prevent address and identify housing fraud.
 As part of this policy we require photographic identification at the time of application for housing which is then verified when the applicant signs their tenancy agreement and can also be used during routine home visits to identify and verify the occupants of the property.

 As a social landlord bpha has a duty to keep at risk and vulnerable residents safe from abuse.
 In accordance with our Safeguarding Policy, bpha is committed to responding appropriately to abuse and neglect by: